 Unquestionably, Petronas towers is the symbol of modern Malaysia and one of the top places to include in your Malaysia itinerary.
 It is also the host of other attractions such as a mall, park, observation deck, art gallery, Kuala Lumpur convention center, Dewan Filharmonik Petronas concert hall, and the double-decked sky-bridge.
 Influenced by Islamic architecture, these enormous skyscrapers are definitely a sight to behold while also providing panoramic views of the city of Kuala Lampur from the top.

 Cameron Highlands – Network of walking trails

 Hikers Assemble!
-Cameron Highlands is the ultimate destination to get the best hiking experience.
+Cameron Highlands is the ultimate destination to get the best hiking experience and a notable place to be included in your Malaysia itinerary.
 With its comprehensive network of 14 hiking and jungle walking trails built during the Second World War, Cameron Highlands gives the absolute experience for audacious adventurers.
 The refreshing atmosphere and lush greenery lure travelers from all around the globe.
 Famed for its massive tea plantations and cold weather, Cameron highlands hosts a stellar view that makes it an irresistible place to enjoy a hot cup of tea.

 Kek Lok Si Temple – Serenity in grandeur